Riklik101/Obsidian-Public-Sync/publish/STEM/Nuclear Reactor/Equipment & PPE/Geiger Counter.md

 The main limits of a Geiger counter is that it cannot
 * Differentiate between the types of radiation or measure radiation energy
 	* results in incorrect measurements of dose rates - requiring an energy-compensated tube.
+	* (For more info, check out [[Townsend discharge]])
 * Be accurate at higher dose rates
 	* due to the amount of dead-time between ionization events, where any further radiation does not count.
-Some counters have counters, but [[Ion Chamber]]s are preferred for this.
+Some counters have workarounds, but [[Ion Chamber]]s are preferred for this.